By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 This treatment of indigenous peoples was only the beginning, as new Spanish adventurers swarmed destructively over Central America and the modern American Southeast, looking, mostly in vain, to repeat the example of Cortés and Pizarro.

 Operating as they did, with only minimal state oversight, these freebooters found America to be a place where traditional European ideas of society and behavior no longer applied.
 All the rules were, so to speak, suspended.
 As one Englishman later put it, America was a place where one could go to “live bravely,” in other words, to live without restraint.
-Now, that could mean, on the one hand, that since America had no formal social structures, Europeans could build their own and dabble in social and political experiments, which were unthinkable in the “high baron” cities of Europe.
+That could mean, on the one hand, that since America had no formal social structures, Europeans could build their own and dabble in social and political experiments, which were unthinkable in the “high baron” cities of Europe.

-On the island of Hispaniola, the island where Columbus established the first European military outpost in the Western Hemisphere, the Indian population stood, in 1496, at about 1.1 million.
+On the island of Hispaniola, where Columbus established the first European military outpost in the Western Hemisphere, the Indian population stood, in 1496, at about 1.1 million.
 Less than 50 years later, there were only 200 left alive on Hispaniola.
 Some of this was sheer, heartless slaughter and exploitation by the Spaniards, who enslaved conquered Indians and put them to work to support Spanish enrichment.
 Most of it, though, was due to European diseases, like smallpox, which sliced through the unprepared and unexposed Indian populations like fire.